IK-R-S/IPassword/README.md

 ![Ipassword banner](https://github.com/IK-R-S/IPassword/assets/73291742/5c4ec3e9-1184-465b-80be-221ae0106adc)

+# CLI APP
+Run ipassword on bash or CMD with python and one single line command

-## Requirements // CLI APP
+## Requirements

 Make sure you have Python installed on your system.
 This script has been tested with Python 3.

 ## Usage

 1. Clone or download this repository to your computer.
 2. Navigate to the directory where the `ipassword.py` file is located.
+(CLI/ipassword.py)
 3. Run the script by passing the desired number of characters as an argument.
 For example:

    ```bash